ms-iot/content/en-US/Samples/DriverLab4.md

 # Use Visual Studio to deploy a driver

 In this exercise, you will configure your Visual Studio driver project so that you can compile and deploy a driver for a specific platform during driver development phase.
-Note that currently this procedure requires that your target device reboot after the driver is deploy and as a result it may take a couple of minutes for the entire deployment to complete.
+Note that currently this procedure requires that your device reboot after the driver is deploy and as a result it may take a couple of minutes for the entire deployment to complete.
 For this exercise you can use the gpiokmdfdemo sample driver found [here](https://github.com/ms-iot/samples/tree/develop/DriverSamples).

 ## Step 1 : Setup
 ---

-### On the target device
+### On the device

 * Make sure that your device has an IoTCore image installed by following the instructions [here]({{site.baseurl}}/{{page.lang}}/GetStarted.htm).
-* Connect to your target device via Powershell as described in the instructions [here]({{site.baseurl}}/{{page.lang}}/Samples/PowerShell.htm).
+* Connect to your device via Powershell as described in the instructions [here]({{site.baseurl}}/{{page.lang}}/Samples/PowerShell.htm).

-### On the development computer
+### On the PC

 * Make sure you have installed Visual Studio 2015 Update 2
-* Install the Windows Driver Kit on your development machine by following the instructions [here](https://msdn.microsoft.com/en-US/windows/hardware/dn913721(v=vs.8.5).aspx).
+* Install the Windows Driver Kit on your PC by following the instructions [here](https://msdn.microsoft.com/en-US/windows/hardware/dn913721(v=vs.8.5).aspx).
 You will need to install the SDK and WDK.

-* Install the certificates so that the driver is signed correctly and can run on your target device.
-In later steps, when you sign your driver make sure to use the 'WDKTestCert'.
+* Install the certificates so that the driver is signed correctly and can run on your device.
 From a elevated command prompt execute the commands listed below:

         cd c:\Program Files (x86)\Windows Kits\10\Tools\bin\i386
         Set WPDKContentRoot=c:\Program Files (x86)\Windows Kits\10
         InstallOEMCerts.cmd

+* Apply fix to enable F5 deployment from VS. In the elevated command prompt, execute the following commands .
+	1.	`cd %TEMP%` ( will change directory to `c:\users\<usernsme>\Appdata\Local\Temp`)
+	2.	`md “WdkTempFiles”` Manually create a “WdkTempFiles” directory This is a workaround for a bug in the tooling and requires to be done only once in the PC.

-## Step 2 : Provision Device with VS
+## Step 2 : Provision device with VS
 ---
 * Open Visual Studio and select Driver > Test > Configure Devices > Add New Device
     * If the Driver Menu option is not shown, check if SDK is installed.